 Federal Stafford Student Loans: These are long-term loans made by a bank, credit union, or savings and loan.
-For new borrowers the interest rate is variable with a cap of 8.25%.
+For new borrowers the interest rate is preset to the fixed rate of 6.8%.
 There are two types of Federal Stafford loans -Subsidized and Unsubsidized.
 The federal government makes the interest payments on the Subsidized Stafford while the student loan borrower is in school at least 1/2 time, in grace period, and during approved periods of deferment.
 The student loan borrower is responsible for all interest payments on the Unsubsidized Stafford.
 The borrower may defer these interest payments but they will be capitalized (the borrower will end up paying interest on interest and principal).
-Depending on eligibility, independent Freshmen may borrow up to \$7500 on the combined Subsidized and Unsubsidized Stafford and independent Sophomores may borrow up to \$8500.
-Dependent students are restricted to the \$3500 for Freshmen and \$4500 for Sophomores.
+Depending on eligibility, independent Freshmen may borrow up to \$9,500 on the combined Subsidized and Unsubsidized Stafford and independent Sophomores may borrow up to \$10,500.
+Dependent students are restricted to the \$5,500 for Freshmen and \$6,500 for Sophomores.
 Repayment on the subsidized Stafford begins 6 months after graduation, leaving school, or when MSC enrollment status drops below half-time.
-A student who borrows \$2625 will repay approximately 66 payments of \$50 per month and interest of \$675.
-Stafford loan recipients must attend an entrance interview before the loan will be processed and an exit interview when MSC enrollment status drops below half-time.
+A student who borrows \$3,500 will repay approximately 89 payments of \$50 per month and interest of \$950.
+Stafford loan recipients must complete an entrance counseling before the loan will be processed and an exit counseling when MSC enrollment status drops below half-time.
 Students may be eligible to defer payments for half-time study, economic hardship, etc. Contact the FAO for additional information on deferments since different deferments apply depending on the date the student first borrowed a Federal Family Education Loan (Federal Subsidized or Unsubsidized Stafford, Plus, Consolidation loan).
-The Financial Aid Administrator may refuse to process a loan or may limit the amount borrowed.
-Students will be notified in writing of the reason for this decision.

 Federal PLUS Loans: These are also low-interest loans from a bank, credit union, or savings and loan.
-The interest rate is variable and capped at 9%.
+The interest rate is preset to the fixed rate of 8.5%.
 Students or parents may contact the Financial Aid Office for information about current interest rates.
 This loan may be available to families of dependent students when other types of aid do not meet their needs.
 Parents may borrow up to the Cost of Attendance less other financial assistance.
 Repayment normally begins the day after the first loan disbursement.
 Repayment may be deferred if the borrower is eligible for an approved deferment.
 Contact the Financial Aid Office for information on the types of deferments available.